If you want to get a lot of reviews from your Amazon email follow-up sequences, your review request emails need to be on point.

 There are a few more things you should or shouldn’t be doing when sending review request emails.

 - Consider turning off follow-ups for high-volume discounts.
 Once upon a time, we would have suggested you send a review request after every single sale.
 However, more and more sellers are getting flagged for suspicious activity by getting reviews from heavily discounted sales.
-Today it might be best to play it safe, and only request reviews from full-price sales.
+Today it might be best to play it safe, and only request reviews from full-price sales (which will come out as verified purchase reviews).

 - Capture emails to send review requests to real emails.
 A lot of customers these days disable Amazon’s internal messages.
 That means a good number of your review follow-ups aren’t even being delivered.
 A way around that is by driving your own